anderslatif/Kea_SOFT_System_Integration_2024_Spring/00._Course_Material/02._Slides/IaC/IaC.md

 We just write what we want.

-Continues where it left off even despite potential failues in the middle of the process.
+Continues where it left off even despite potential failures in the middle of the process.

 ---